Malo-ai/IEAP-Series02-RStudio/readme.md

 Others are supported (snorers drink more, women smoke less).
 Numeric variables mostly show expected anthropometric correlations (weight ↔ height), but alcohol is largely independent.

+# 3. Epilogue

+Probably, in complex systems, we can make predictions based on the variability of data at a given time on the evolution of a system.
+In addition, considering the strength of the relationships allows us to put into perspective which indicator to play on and why for the organization/disorganization of a system.
+(e.g. sports team, organization of political bodies and declaration of law in France, cellular development, ....).

 ### Personnal conclusion :

 For this work, I used the LLM ChatGPT-5.
 I asked for help with: